If keto is about anything, it’s about ketones. However, one of the most confusing elements of keto is the concept of ‘optimal ketosis’.

 - you are in the early stages of fat loss and starting to release stored energy into your bloodstream, or

-- overloading your system with excess energy that you are not using efficiently.
+- you are overloading your system with excess energy that you are using inefficiently.

-- Most people do not achieve the minimum ketone level to qualify for ‘nutritional ketosis’ (i.e. BHB > 0.5 mmol/L) let alone ‘optimal ketosis’ (i.e. BHB > 1.5 mmol/L) without adding significant amounts of refined fat to their diets.
+- Most people do not achieve the minimum ketone level to qualify for ‘nutritional ketosis’ (BHB > 0.5 mmol/L), let alone ‘optimal ketosis’ (i.e. BHB > 1.5 mmol/L) without adding excessive amounts of dietary fat.

-- Merely adding more dietary fat will slow fat loss from your body, increase your insulin levels across the day and may worsen your metabolic health.
+- Merely adding more dietary fat will slow body fat loss, increase insulin levels throughout the day, and worsen metabolic health.

-- While reducing the carbohydrates in your diet may help to stabilise blood sugars and improve satiety, tracking BHB is of limited use to help you optimise your diet or make more intelligent nutritional choices.
+- While reducing dietary carbohydrates may help to stabilise blood sugars and improve satiety, tracking BHB is of limited use to help you optimise your diet or make more intelligent nutritional choices.

-So, it seems that ‘keto’ fundamentally has an identity problem.
+So, it seems that ‘keto’ has an identity problem.

-- The most widely accepted definition of a ‘ketogenic diet’ is one that increases BHB greater than 0.5 mmol/L.
+- The most widely accepted definition of a ‘ketogenic diet’ is one that increases BHB above 0.5 mmol/L.

-- However, we tend to only see BHB ketones greater than 0.5 mmol/L in people who:
+- However, we only see BHB ketones greater than 0.5 mmol/L in people who:

 - have recently transitioned to a low-carb or ketogenic diet,